fpvandoorn/sard/README.md

 **File organisation**
 - `MeasureZero.lean` contains the definition of measure zero subsets of a manifold (not reworked yet) and shows a $\sigma$-compact measure zero set is meagre.
 - `Meagre.lean` holds results about nowhere dense and meagre sets.
 (PRed to mathlib.)
 - `LocallyLipschitz.lean` defines locally Lipschitz functions.
-Not PRed yet.
+(PRed)
 - `LocallyLipschitzMeasureZero.lean` shows that locally Lipschitz functions preserve measure zero sets.
 Not PRed yet; a few sorries remain.
+This is essentially in mathlib (though phrased differently).
 - `SigmaCompact.lean` contains $\sigma$-compact sets and their basic properties
-- `Stuff.lean` contains all other results: statement of Sard and intermediate steps.
+- `MainTheorem.lean` contains the statement of Sard's theorem and the reduction to the local case.
+- `Stuff.lean` contains other results, which are superseded now.
 - `ObsoleteHelpers.lean` contains results I didn't need; perhaps one or two lemmas are useful for mathlib.

 ## Follow-up questions